wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

    ![Clone in VS Code](images/clone_repo.png)

-3. <input type="checkbox" />VS Code will open automatically and you will be to provide credentials.
+3. <input type="checkbox" />VS Code will open automatically, and you will be to provide credentials.
 Sign in with your account so that the repository is cloned locally to your workstation.